JoshDavid/EasyGUI/README.md

 R ←specifyParams args

 - R is a namespace containing fields that can be set.
 The namespace has the following properties
-	-	CSS
-	-	Coord
-	-	Header
-	-	*JavaScript*
+	-	CSS             ⍝ This will be inserted between style tags on the page.
+	-	Coord           ⍝ Coordinate system the page will follow.
+'Prop' by default.
+	-	Head            ⍝ This text will be inserted between 'head' tags in the page.
+	-	Header          ⍝ A message to be to be displayed on the page.
+Defaults to h3.
+	-	JavaScript      ⍝ This text will be inserted between 'script' tags in the page.
 	-	Posn
 	-	Size
 	-	Title

-**JavaScript* functionality is currently untested.
+	-	BtnCaption
+	-	BtnPosn

 - Args can be defined as key/value pairs.
 With the key being a defined property in the namespace (see list above) and the value being the value you wish to populate that property with.
 Examples: